G705-Ghilan/netgety-privacy-policy/privacy-policy.md

 ## Introduction

 Welcome to **Netgety**!
 Developed by PSH-TEAM, Netgety is designed to track your internet speed and data usage with ease.
-Enjoy a sleek interface, customizable notifications, and multi-language support, functioning similarly to "Internet Speed Meter Lite" available on the Google Play Store.
+Enjoy a sleek interface, customizable notifications, and multi-language support.

 This Privacy Policy outlines our commitment to protecting your privacy.
 By using Netgety, you agree to the collection and use of information in accordance with this policy.